alexmiddeleer/DoctrineModule/docs/hydrator.md

 echo get_class($appointment->getTime()); // prints "DateTime"
 ```

-As you can see, the hydrator automatically converted the timestamp to a DateTime object during the hydration, hence
-allowing us to have a nice API in our entity with correct typehint.
+As you can see, the hydrator automatically converted the timestamp to a DateTime object during hydration, hence providing our entity with a nice API complete with typehints.

 #### Example 2 : OneToOne/ManyToOne associations

-DoctrineModule hydrator is especially useful when dealing with associations (OneToOne, OneToMany, ManyToOne) and
+DoctrineModule's hydrator is especially useful when dealing with associations (OneToOne, OneToMany, ManyToOne) and
 integrates nicely with the Form/Fieldset logic ([learn more about this here](http://framework.zend.com/manual/2.0/en/modules/zend.form.collections.html)).

-Let's take a simple example with a BlogPost and a User entity to illustrate OneToOne association:
+Let's use a simple example with a BlogPost and a User entity to illustrate a OneToOne association:

 ```php